Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 <a name="upgrade-to-1.12.x"></a>Upgrading to 1.12.x
 --------------------------------------------------

+PHP 8.2 is now required.

+A MySQL (>=8) or MariaDB (>=10.2.2) database is now required, up from the previous MySQL 5.7 / MariaDB 10.1 minimums.
+Upgrade your database server first if you're on an older version, otherwise the schema migrations below will fail.

+Please check your module dependencies.
+The incubator module requirement has been replaced by a dependency on [Icinga PHP Legacy](https://github.com/Icinga/icinga-php-legacy) (>=1.1.0), and the minimum versions of `icinga-php-library` (now >=1.0.0) and `icinga-php-thirdparty` (now >=1.0.0) have been raised as well.
+Install or upgrade whichever of these you're missing before upgrading Director.

+Director's own dependency check screen has been removed in this release, so a missing or outdated library now causes a hard error instead of a friendly notice in the frontend.
+As always, once the dependencies are in place you'll be prompted to apply pending Database Migrations.

 The custom property schema migration (version 193) uses the `citext` PostgreSQL extension and installs it automatically if it's missing.
 This works without any manual action on PostgreSQL 13+, since the database owner (the role Director